Piperski13/powerplant-dashboard/README.md

-# Node.js Express PostgreSQL CRUD App with EJS Views, Passport Authentication, Multer File Upload, Nodemailer & OTP Verification
+# Node.js Express PostgreSQL CRUD App with EJS Views, Websocket, Redis, Passport Authentication, Multer File Upload, Nodemailer & OTP Verification

-A refactored full-stack web application originally built in 2024, now rebuilt ( 2025 ) to use **EJS templating** for server-side rendering, simplified data handling, switched from JWT to Passport for session-based authentication, and removal of unnecessary frontend fetch calls. <br>
+A refactored full-stack web application originally built in 2024, now rebuilt (2025) to use **EJS templating** for server-side rendering, simplified data handling, switched from JWT to Passport for session-based authentication, removal of unnecessary frontend fetch calls, and integration of **real-time WebSocket chat** with **Redis-based rate-limiting** to prevent spamming. <br>
-**Passport.js session-based authentication with bcrypt password hashing**, **MVC architecture**, and an **automated database setup script** for easy initialization.
+**Passport.js session-based authentication with bcrypt password hashing**, **MVC architecture**, persistent chat messages in **PostgreSQL**, live updates broadcast to all connected clients, and an **automated database setup script** for easy initialization.

 ## Table of Contents